balancer/docs-v3/docs/concepts/router/overview.md

 ) external payable returns (uint256 bptAmountOut);
 ```

 Once a deployed pool contract has been [registered](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IVaultExtension.sol#L93-L121) in the Vault, it can have liquidity added to it.
 The first liquidity addition is done by pool initialization.
 Afterwards the pools initialization state is changed to `true` in the `PoolConfig.isPoolInitialized`.
-Pool initialization mints BPT in exchange for tokens.
+Pool initialization mints BPT in exchange for tokens and can only be done once.

 | Name          | Type          | Description   |
 | ------------- | ------------- | ------------  |